-Maybe to you, the idea of a nine-to-five job sounds dreadful, or maybe you don’t want to work in a stuffy office all day.
+Maybe to you, the idea of a nine-to-five job sounds dreadful, or perhaps you don’t want to work in a stuffy office all day.
 I certainly can’t blame you.
 Sure, becoming a freelance graphic designer is attractive – you set your hours, pick and choose projects, and, to a certain extent, charge what you want for your work.
 It sounds like the perfect life, right?

 Well, I’m here to share that full-time freelancing isn’t without its challenges, however, and many young professional designers jump the gun before realizing what lies ahead.
-The silver lining is that it doesn’t have to be an uphill battle, so long as you prepare yourself and understand the following 10 tips:
+The silver lining is that it doesn’t have to be an uphill battle, so long as you prepare yourself and understand the following ten tips:

 1. Be a jack of all trades

 So you’re pretty good at Illustrator or Sketch, huh?
-Those skills got you through your last job; however, now you need some serious diversity in your new career.
+Those skills got you through your last job; however, now you need some severe diversity in your new career.
 Being good at more than just Photoshop and Illustrator will help you open windows of opportunity compared to your old work.

 Now, you don’t have to go back to college to learn these skills; there are plenty of online courses, tutorials, and blogs like this one that can get you started with some basics.
 Remember, being a jack of all trades doesn’t mean you have to be a master at all of them.

 2. Become a master at one (at least)

 Those design skills you think you have perfected?
 Could you continue to make them better?
 After you’ve done that, make them the best.
 Having multiple skills in your arsenal ropes clients in; however, becoming a master of at least one art keeps them coming back.
 Strive to become good enough, and word-of-mouth advertising will take care of you.